Taurasi leads Mercury past Aces to advance to WNBA Finals

 Taurasi made a 3-pointer with 1:12 left to give the Mercury an 84-81 lead, and Gray responded with a 3 just 6 seconds later to tie it for the Aces.

-The Mercury will face the Chicago Sky in the finals.
+The Mercury will face the Chicago Sky in a rematch of the 2014 finals, the last time either team advanced that far.
 Game 1 is on Sunday.

 The Aces went on a 14-2 run to begin the third quarter to take a 56-46 lead midway through the period.